suhaaib/vault/content/02 Areas/SQL.md

   - type/litnote
 ---

-SQL (Structured Query Language) is a powerful tool used for managing and manipulating relational databases.
+SQL (Structured Query Language) is a powerful tool used for managing and manipulating relational databases (Example-MySQL, Oracle, PostgreSQL)

+# Database:
+An organized collection of structured data, usually controlled by a database management system(DBMS).
 # SQL Basics:

 1. **SELECT Statement:**